chinzhengjie/ZJ_Portfolio/Airline & Airport Case Study/README.md

 ## Analysis & Findings: Airlines

-For all the scatterplot visualisations, the airports and airlines with more ideal results are found in the <b> bottom left quadrant </b> of the charts as these are characterised by shorter and fewer delays for airlines and airports, as well as shorter average taxi in and taxi out times for airports. <b> Larger data points </b> represent a larger sample size of flights which equates to more accurate statistics and suggests that the corresponding airports or airlines are able to handle a greater number of flights.
+For all the scatter plots, the airports and airlines with more ideal results are found in the <b> bottom left quadrant </b> of the charts as these are characterised by shorter and fewer delays for airlines and airports, as well as shorter average taxi in and taxi out times for airports. <b> Larger data points </b> represent a larger sample size of flights which equates to more accurate statistics and suggests that the corresponding airports or airlines are able to handle a greater number of flights.

 ### Full 12-Month Period